Blog

 Diagnosis and Treatment

 Gallstones during pregnancy are diagnosed via abdominal imaging tests such as an ultrasound.
-When it comes to remedy, women with gallstones while pregnant are treated based on how far along in their pregnancies they are.
+When it comes to treatment, women with gallstones while pregnant are treated based on how far along in their pregnancies they are.

 • Third-trimester treatment: At this stage, surgery is not recommended.
-Instead, the doctor will advise the woman to first deliver her baby before gallbladder surgery is scheduled.
-One reason is that laparoscopic surgery is more difficult to perform with a growing uterus.
+Instead, the recommendation will be for the woman to first deliver her baby before gallbladder surgery is scheduled.
+Reasons are there is increased risk of preterm labour and laparoscopic surgery is more difficult to perform with a gravid uterus.
+If a Caesarean section is planned, if it is appropriate and necessary, the surgery can be performed at the same setting after the baby is delivered.

 Home Care